-In Q1 2024, due to the vacancy and increased finance costs, the REIT reported FFO and AFFO1 per Unit of \$0.03 and \$0.02 respectively, in line with management's forecast.
+Due to the vacancy, increased finance costs and capex paid as part of a lease agreement on the Duisburg property, the REIT reported for Q2 2024 a nil AFFO per Unit and FFO1 per Unit of \$0.02 in line with management's forecast.
 Refer to the "Non-GAAP Financial Measures and Other Measures" section of this MD&A for a more detailed discussion on FFO and AFFO.